cdl-geneseo/geneseo-dictionary/Q/Quickie.md

 # Quickie

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Quickie

 Created by  Unknown User (lav4), last modified on Oct 28, 2008

 (n.)
 A brief session of something, e.g. drinking, x-box gaming, or sex. &quot;Let's go out to Kelly's for a quickie after class.&quot; Source: Dictionary of Geneseo English 2006.
 A similar definition appears at http://www.urbandictionary.com/ ; entry probably not specific to Geneseo.
 Adams.